tavily-ai/langchain-tavily/README.md

 The tool accepts various parameters during instantiation:

 - `max_results` (optional, int): Maximum number of search results to return.
 Default is 5.
 - `topic` (optional, str): Category of the search.
-Can be "general" or "news".
+Can be "general", "news", or "finance".
 Default is "general".
 - `include_answer` (optional, bool): Include an answer to original query in results.
 Default is False.
 - `include_raw_content` (optional, bool): Include cleaned and parsed HTML of each search result.
 Default is False.
 - `include_images` (optional, bool): Include a list of query related images in the response.
 Default is False.